jbruce12000/kiln-controller/docs/schedule.md

 ### Verify Time Settings

-Verify the date and time and time zone are right on your system...
+Verify the date and time and time zone are right on your system:

     date